 In the year 2010, there were an estimated 1.6 million tractor-trailer drivers currently employed throughout America.
 Just two years after that, the number increased to 1.7 million.
 While that might not seem like a lot just reading the number, in actuality, that increase represents the addition of 50,000 more drivers to the tractor-trailer driver career path each year.
 By continuing this trend into the future, it is predicted that by the year 2020, there will be an estimated 1.9 million tractor-trailer truck drivers on American roadways.
 Of course, this number does not take into account any existing drivers who retire or change careers.
 However, the numbers indicate a good estimation of the growth outlook within the industry.
 Consequently, these stats prove the continued upward trend in the trucking industry is alive and well, a fact we can attest to at Knight Transportation.
-Read on to learn even more about the job growth outlook for 2020 within the trucking industry:
+Read on to learn even more about the trucking industry job growth.

 The Importance of The Trucking Industry

-The Outlook For The Trucking Industry in 2020 And Beyond
+Trucking Industry Job Growth in 2020 And Beyond

 - Percentage Change or Growth Projected for 2018-2028 for Tractor-Trailer Drivers: Along with heavy truck operators as an occupation is expected to grow by 5%.
 This represents an increase of 99,700 drivers from 2018-2028.